 In Harry Potter, for most of his childhood with the Dursleys, Harry received this punishment.
 It's noted in Deathly Hallows that this was often to the point of near starvation.

 Uncle Vernon waited until Piers was safely out of the house before starting on Harry.
 He was so angry he could hardly speak.
 He managed to say, "Go—cupboard—stay—no meals," before he collapsed into a chair, and Aunt Petunia had to run and get him a large brandy.

 In Mount Vernon Love Story, Martha Washington halfheartedly tries this, sending her son to bed without dinner after he pulls a prank that has the entire neighborhood searching for him — but still leaving him an elaborate tray of bread, jam, and milk, just in case he gets too hungry.
 It's still a great concession for her, as she mostly lets him run wild, since his two older siblings have already died, and his younger sister is sickly.
 For his part, George (yes, that one) comes up to his room and asks Jacky to go ahead and punish himself, since his mother won't.
 Being George Washington, it works.

 In The Hardy Boys novel The House on the Cliff, the smugglers who are holding the boys' dad hostage are also starving him in a vain attempt to get him to go along with their plan.

-In Homecoming by Cynthia Voigt, the children's grandmother tries to invoke this when Sammy disobeys her, but Dicey points out going to bed without dinner wouldn't be much of a punishment because he already knows what it's like to go hungry due to having lived on the run and a tiny food budget for months prior.
+In Homecoming by Cynthia Voigt, the children's grandmother tries to invoke this when Sammy disobeys her, but Dicey points out that going to bed without dinner wouldn't be much of a punishment because he already knows what it's like to go hungry, due to having lived on the run and a tiny food budget for months prior.